Private Forest Landowners are Making a Differencewith Road Improvements

 Of the 21% of road length that could potentially threaten streams, improvements have been made by landowners to fix about half (9%), leaving only about 12% of the roads hydrologically connected to streams at the time of this survey.
 The remaining roads are in process of being fixed through the RMAP program, with a completion date in the Forests & Fish Law of 2021.

-From 2001 through 2016, large private landowners invested $202 million in forest road improvements and anticipate another $72 million by 2021.
-The result is the removal or repair of nearly 6,086 barriers to fish migration, which restored 3,507 miles of historic fish habitat.
-Read the report.
+From 2001 through 2017, large landowners invested $277 million in forest road improvements.
+The result is the removal or repair of 7,511 barriers to fish migration, which restored 4,343 miles of historic fish habitat.

 Recent innovations in road building materials and techniques have allowed fish habitat to be recovered, while maintaining important forest roads.
 By using sturdier road building materials, private forest landowners are able to create less intrusive structures over streams and other potential fish passage barriers.
 In some instances (like this example below from Hancock Timber Resource Group), new techniques allow private forest landowners to remove conventional culverts and replace them with small bridges or eco-puncheons.

 Researchers are testing mock up culvert installations for their fish friendly design in this Culvert Test Bed study.
 Fisheries biologist Phil Peterson measures how well cutthroat trout move through culverts under various flow conditions.
 The research was commissioned by forest landowners from Oregon and Washington and is using a facility owned by the Washington Department of Transportation.